NEW! ONS 2026 Cryotherapy for Mucositis "Recommended for Practice" Guidance now includes cooling devices.

 Supportive Care in Cancer

-Official Journal of The Multinational Association of Supportive Care In Cancer (MASCC)
+Official Journal of the Multinational Association of Supportive Care in Cancer (MASCC)

 Published July 31, 2025